 In these movies, the medieval period is mostly portrayed as a time of glory and fortitude, where noble knights gallantly fought evil forces and attended prestigious jousting tournaments.
 Whether factually correct or not, knight movies have given us some of the most exciting heroes, action, drama, and entertainment in movie history, so let the countdown begin!

 1. A Knight’s Tale (2001)

 William is the son of a poor teacher.
 His father keeps saying to him that if a person believes enough, a man can do anything.
 But in 14th century Europe, this is an impossible task, as the fate of people is determined by the class to which they are born.
 One day William finds himself in a jousting tournament and manages to defeat all his competitors.

 He disguises himself as a noble knight and slowly progresses up the social ladder.
 On the same occasion, he also meets and falls in love with Jocelyn, a lady of noble birth.
 But he is afraid to tell her the truth about his origins.

 Can William change his stars against all odds?
 The actors are doing a great job and cinematographer Richard Greatrex Stitt really manages to juice up the jousting scenes.
 It’s one of the best 12 fantasy medieval warriors in movies.

-Next on this list is a charming medieval fantasy movie about a couple of lovers and the spell that prevents them from meeting in their human forms.
+Next on this list is a knight movie about a couple of lovers and the spell that prevents them from meeting in their human forms.

 Philipe “The Mouse” Gaston is a kind-hearted thief who manages to escape the city of Aquila, ruled by a cruel bishop.
 When the bishop’s soldiers follow him, he is rescued by a mysterious knight named Etienne Navarre.
 He offers protection in exchange for help, but Philipe refuses.